 Rooster Money has been designed to encourage families to learn together so that parents can actively educate, motivate and empower their kids financially.

-The great thing about this app is that the child is in control.
+The great thing about this pocket money app is that the child is in control.
 Through their own dashboard, they choose whether to move money from their ‘wallet’ into their ‘safe’ (where it can earn interest) or to put it towards their ‘goal’ and ultimately spend it.
 The idea is that they learn the importance of saving versus spending in a safe environment, and how their savings can grow if they don’t spend their money.

 There is no real money involved with Rooster Money.
 When the child has enough money to reach their goal, the parent is responsible for giving them to money for the purchase.
 Any money received or allocated by the parent and held in either the safe, the wallet or the goals area is ultimately managed in real life by the parent until the time comes to spend it.